Audiologist

 Best hearing aid for loss of high frequencies

-Asked by Arthur over 5 years ago
+Asked by Arthur almost 6 years ago

 I personally like Widex hearing aids for high frequency hearing loss.
 Widex allows for strong high frequency data, good feedback control, and the sound quality is full enough where you often do not feel the aids get tinny.